COS spectra of extended objects could have significantly lower resolution than

 ) sets a science header keyword to inform the calcos

 pipeline that the target is an extended source.
 The keyword may be used in the future to activate special data-reduction procedures, although none are currently in the pipeline.
-No aspect of on-board data-taking is affected by this parameter.
+At present no aspect of on-board data-taking is affected by this parameter.